garstud/jdump/README.md

 if(function_exists("dump")) dump($myVar, "My Var is");

 ```

-You also can complete this sentence by adding the class name, the fucntion and the line number by using this syntax:
+You can also complete this sentence by adding the class name, function and line number using this syntax:
 ```php
 // ensure dump() is accessible and show class, function and line number if(function_exists("dump")) dump($myVar, __CLASS__."::".__FUNCTION__."(#".__LINE__.")
 My Var is");